-Subject to the requirements of the General Resolution, the resolutions to be adopted in connection with other series of Bonds under the General Resolution and the Code, such prepayments may (i) be required to pay regularly scheduled debt service to the extent a series of the Bonds was based upon an assumed prepayment level; (ii) be used to redeem Bonds of any series; or (iv) be recycled into additional Program Loans.
-Further, prepayments attributable to the Program Loans financed with the proceeds of the Offered Bonds (including DPA Loans and Program Loans backing Program Securities), or other Bonds, or portions thereof, may or will be applied to redeem Offered Bonds as described herein under "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," "- Special Optional Redemption of the Issue 2024-1 Bonds, including Cross Calls" and "- Mandatory Redemption - 10-Year Rule".
+Subject to the requirements of the General Resolution, the resolutions to be adopted in connection with other series of Bonds under the General Resolution and the Code, such prepayments may (i) be required to pay regularly scheduled debt service to the extent a series of the Bonds was based upon an assumed prepayment level; (ii) be used to redeem Bonds of the related series; (iii) be used to redeem Bonds of any series; or (iv) be recycled into additional Program Loans.
+Further, prepayments attributable to the Program Loans financed with the proceeds of the Offered Bonds (including DPA Loans and Program Loans backing Program Securities), or other Bonds, or portions thereof, may or will be applied to redeem Offered Bonds as described herein under "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," "- Special Optional

+Redemption of the Issue 2024-3 Bonds, including Cross Calls".